rh-messaging/cli-java/cli-activemq-jmx/README.md

 Introduction
 ----

-This is an utility that access Apache ActiveMQ, Apache Artemis and Red Hat A-MQ6 and A-MQ7 remotely.
+This is a utility that access Apache ActiveMQ, Apache Artemis and Red Hat A-MQ6 and A-MQ7 remotely.
 It can be used to manage queues and topics, destinations and obtain various information.

 Building and Installing: with ActiveMQ and Artemis libraries
 ----
-Note: Maven commands are always accompanied with 'pom.xml' file.
+Note: Maven commands are always accompanied by 'pom.xml' file.
 If you do not execute mvn within directory where pom.xml resides, please supply -f <path/to/pom.xml> file. pom.xml file is a main building file for any maven project.
 To compile and package the code using upstream libraries (using default upstream profile)
 ```